How we got the Bible

 Luke, similarly, was Paul's travelling companion.
 He was the one who stood faithfully by the apostle's side when all others abandoned him at the end of his life.
 Luke witnessed Paul's missionary trips first hand, and wrote the accounts in the book of Acts.
 Before that, Luke also wrote a gospel, probably compiling the story from multiple apostle's accounts along with those of Jesus's brother, James.
 He was a very careful historian, recording meticulous details in his text.

 Paul's apostolic oversight of Luke would have played a big role in the church accepting the authority of his writings.
 We might add that his texts were historical in nature (not revelatory).
 In other words, Luke was not establishing any doctrine, simply recording the words and deeds of those who were anointed to establish doctrine.
 Our earliest surviving fragment of a copy of Luke's letters is from the book of Acts.
 It has been dated to just after Paul's martyrdom which means that both his books would have been written while at Paul's side.
 Only a generation later, in 100AD, Justin Martyr made multiple references to how the four “gospels of the apostles,” were being read in the churches every week for as long as time allowed.
-So we know that all four gospels were accepted by the church right from the beginning.
+So we know that all four gospels were accepted by the church from the beginning as having apostolic approval.

 Jude wrote an apostolic epistle